Ethnic groups in Metro Detroit: Pakistani American

+Vietnamese American

 In 2002, there were 4,500 Vietnamese people in the tri-county area.
 Sterling Heights and Warren had larger populations and there was a smaller number of Vietnamese in Southwest Detroit.
 Kurt Metzger and Jason Booza, authors of "Asians in the United States, Michigan and Metropolitan Detroit", wrote in 2002 that "The tri-county's Vietnamese population shares a population pattern similar to that of Filipinos."
 By 2009, there was a large number of Vietnamese businesses in Madison Heights.
 The Roman Catholic Archdiocese of Detroit operates the Our Lady of Grace Vietnamese Parish (Gx Đức Mẹ Ban Ơn Lành) in Warren.
 Our Lady of Grace was previously in Eastpointe, but moved to Warren in 2012 when it merged with St. Cletus Church.